 Need to know how to pay your staff for the 2022 Public Holidays?
 You’re in the right place!

 Sometimes public holidays in New Zealand are Mondayised or Tuesdayised.
-This means when the calendar date of the public holiday falls on a weekend day, the holiday is transferred to the nearest Monday (for a Saturday) or Tuesday (for a Sunday).
+This means when the calendar date of the public holiday falls on a weekend day, the holiday is transferred to the nearest Monday or in some cases, Tuesday.
 Learn more about Mondayised public holidays here.

 How do I work out how to pay my staff for public holidays?